 So much for the organizational Aspects of how they handled new recruits.
-More than once in the New York membership Meeting and the PC I crtticized them on this point.
+More than once in the New York membership meeting and the PG I crtticized them on this point.
 Now for the Chicago conference which was more more important.

 In his book, Cannon passes off the Chicago conference as a big step forward.
 It was--in comparision to what they were--but there were many shortcomings that Cannon blurs over and ignores.
 Cannon forgets to tell you in his history that already at this first conference there were political fights over the line of march of the group.
-The left group in the Left Opposition in Chicago had such conrades as Ton Ot Flarety, John Edward, John Mehelic.
+The left group in the Left Opposition in Chicago had such conrades as Ton 0 !
+Flarety, John Edward, John Mehelic.
 There were many more, but since I did not attend the conference I cannot report details accurately.
 I do know that they wanted steps to be taken to speak to the class as well as the CP, the party.
 I do know they wanted the conference to go on record against building a labor party.
-I do know that they wanted some documents adopted on the Negro question and other pressing documents, But Cannon Shactman and the dominant group just left this rice.
+I do know that they wanted some documents adopted on the Negro question and other pressing documents.
+But Cannon Shactman and the dominant group just left this rice.
 They did not want to vote for or against.
-They wanted the door left open for developments, so they could properly trail developing class events, as they have done ever since.
-I put myself on record with this left wing.
-That was my mistake: I had stated my position and they just let me sit on ice until a future date.
+They wanted the door left open for developments, so they could properly trail developing class events, as they have done ever since'.
+I put tyself on record with this left wing.
+That was my mistake.
+I had stated my position and they just let me sit on ice until a future date.

 This inception fight, which Cannon, Shactman, and others were able to push aside grew like a mountain in the League until the days of negotiation with Muste and others where it broke out in the open.
-In all those years Cannon and others were able to shother this left development until Basky, Starm, Gordonic, Ochler, and others organized a left wing and were able to shash through their burgcractic control.
+In all those years Cannon and others were able to subther this left development until Basky, Starm, Gordonic, Ochler, and others Organized a left wing and were able to smash through their burocractic control.
 Let us recapitulate this point from the standpoint of theory.
-From the very inception of the Communist League the leadership did notunderstand one one important problem of the class struggle.
+From the very incuption of the Communist League the leadership did notunderstand we one important problem of the class struggle.
 Let us put it this way.
-If you are a faction of the party, within the party with a legal status andhave certain rights where you can speak and have your point of view published within the party, and above all, it is STILL POSSIBLE TO RE-FORM HE PARTY to revolutionary Markism, than your actions are the actions of loyal members.
-Even though you have your separate caucus and line you keep your agriments within the party.
+If you are a faction of the party, within the party with a legal status andhave certain rights where you can speak and have your point of view published within the party, and above all, it is STELL POSSIBLE TO RE-FORM HE PARTY to revolutionary Marxism, than your actions are the actions of loyal nembers.
+Even though you have your separate caucus and line you keep your agruments within the party.

-But which you reach the point where reform is no longer possible, or when you are expelled as the Left Opposition was, than it is foolynch ish to herely try to win over PARTY LEADENS, above all as an outside faction you must GO TO THE CLASS AND TRY AND WIN NEW RECRUITS THERE, as well as work within the party if you are still trying to reform it and win recruits within.
-This dialectical relation the Cannon, Shaetman, Abern faction never understood in the days of the CLA, their detions in entering the S.P., and their actions today reveal this.
+and the second But when you reach the point where reform is no longer possible, or when you are expelled as the Left Opposition was, than it is foold.... ish to herely try to win over PARTY MELLASS, Above all as an outside faction you must GO TO THE CLASS AND TRY, AND WIN NEW RECRUITS THERE as well as work within the party if you are still trying to reform it and win recruits within.
+This dialectical relation the Cannon, Shactman, A-bern faction never understood in the cays of the CLA, their ctions in entering the S.P., and their actions today reveal this.
 We will deal with the latter two phases later.
-The fight between the weak left wing of this struggle.
-It grew as a sere and festered as the League grew.
+The fight between the weak left wing the foundation conference in Chicago and the leadership is a part of this struggle.
+It grew as a sore and festered as the League grew.